February holds one of the first major gift-giving holidays of the New Year: Valentine’s Day, which is a great holiday to boost your handmade sales.

 Do be sure you have enough time to prepare, can create enough product and that all your products will be a good fit for the event, not just your Valentine’s Day themed ones.

-Lastly, mark the upcoming October/November in your calendar, with a reminder to research and apply to next year’s Valentine’s Day events.
-That should give you plenty of time to apply, be accepted and prepare.
+Lastly, mark a reminder on this year’s calendar to research and apply to next year’s Valentine’s Day events so you have plenty of time to apply, be accepted and prepare.
 Download THE SUCCESS PLANNER to stay on top of your planning and ensure you’re prepared for all the major shopping holidays.

-Retailers typically work 3 – 6 months in advance but smaller boutiques and consignment stores may still have room in their budget in January to purchase Valentine’s Day products in January or even at the beginning of February.
+Retailers typically work 3 – 6 months in advance but some smaller boutiques and consignment stores may accept Valentine’s Day products in January or even at the beginning of February.

 Research local boutiques that draw in the same type of customers who are interested in your products and contact any you’re interested in approaching.